Ricks Thrifty Fifty

 Buy your maps in Europeat half the price youd pay in America.
 And youll find a wider selection.

-Communicate via email with a free Yahoo or Hotmail account rather than by mailing postcards.
+Communicate via email with a free GMAIL account rather than by mailing postcards.
 For the cost of a postcard and a stamp you can hop online in a cybercafe for about 15 minutes.
-Many libraries, hotels, and hostels offer free Internet access.
+Many libraries, hotels, and hostels offer free internet access.

 Hike in the Alps.
 Even if you pay for a lift ticket to get you quickly up into the mountains, the glories of the Alps are one of Europes great values.
 The Alps are littered with helicopter-supplied mountain huts offering cheap beds and menus that dont go up with the altitude.